+DECLARATION OF CONFORMITY

-MC DNO DECLARATIO ON OF ( CONFORMITY V We hereby decl are that this machine comp requiremen essential health and safety • • • The Low voltage Directive 2006 / 95 / EC The requirements of the Electromagnetic Compatibility Directive 2004 / 108EC, 91 / 263 / EEC, 92 / 31 / EEC The General Safety of Machinery and food processing Standards applicable Materials and Articles intended to come into contact with food - Regulation (EC) No. 1935 / 2004 Signed ( D D. Osmundsen - ( Quality and Con formance Manager Date Machine FG Code.
-Machine Serial No. A technical construction file for this machine is retained at the following address: MONO EQUIPMENT Queensway, Swansea West Industrial Park, Swansea SA5 4EB UK MONO EQUIPMENT is a business name of AFE GROUP Ltd Registered in England No.3872673 VAT registration No.923428136 Registered office: Unit 35, Bryggen Road, North Lynn Industrial Estate, Kings Lynn Norfolk, PE30 2HZ
+We hereby declare that this machine complies with the essential health and safety requirements of :-

+- The Machinery Directive 2006 / 42 / EC - The Low voltage Directive 2006 / 95 / EC - The requirements of the Electromagnetic Compatibility Directive 2004 / 108EC, 91 / 263 / EEC, 92 / 31 / EEC - The General Safety of Machinery and food processing Standards applicable - Materials and Articles intended to come into contact with food -Regulation (EC) No. 1935 / 2004 - Good manufacturing practice for Materials intended to come into contact with food Regulation (EC) No. 2023 / 2006
-Warning and Information Labels

-Warning label, to reduce risk of fire or electric shock.
-Do not remove the cover (or back).
-No user serviceable parts inside.
-Repair should be done by authorized personnel only.

-Warning label, to warn of hot surfaces.

-Light replacement power warning.
+Signed

+D. Osmundsen - (Quality and Con formance Manager

+Date

+Machine FG Code.
+Machine Serial No.

+A technical construction file for this machine is retained at the following address:

+MONO EQUIPMENT

+Queensway, Swansea West Industrial Park, Swansea SA5 4EB UK

+MONO EQUIPMENT is a business name of AFE GROUP LtdRegistered in England No.3872673 VAT registration No.923428136

+Registered office: Unit 35, Bryggen Road, North Lynn Industrial Estate, Kings Lynn Norfolk, PE30 2HZ

+Safety symbols

+The following safety symbols are seen throughout this manual (available at www.monoequip.com).
+Before using your new equipment, read the instruction manual carefully and pay special attention to information marked with the following symbols

+Indicates a hazardous situation which, if not avoided, could result in death or severe injury.

+Indicates a hazardous situation which, if not avoided, could result in death or severe injury.